How long does it take to charge an electric car?

 4. 30 minutes is often enough

 A big selling point is how much you can charge in the time it takes to buy a coffee and take a comfort break.
 Many electric cars come with the claim you can charge to 80 percent capacity in 30 minutes, although with longer range cars, you’ll need a very powerful charger to achieve that.
-Half an hour at a public charging point could give you another 100 miles in a small EV, however.
+Half an hour at a public charging point could give you another 100 miles in a typical small EV, however.

 JustCharge Home EV Grant